pelednoam/flying-whiskers/README.md

 ## Technologies Used

-- React
-- TypeScript
+- React with TypeScript for type safety
-- Babylon.js for game rendering
+- Babylon.js for game rendering and physics
 - CSS for cloud animations and UI
+- Responsive design for all devices
+- GitHub Pages for deployment

 ## Development